OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

   )
 ```

-Each line is a single potential age-depth model result.
+Each line is a single potential age-depth model iteration (age-sequence).
 Green points represent the radiocarbon dates.
+Horizontal lines are depths of our samples.

 ``` r
 (